 (2) The Commission shall credit to the Booking Account all moneys received or held on behalf of any person by the Commission in its capacity as a travel agent.

-(3) The Commission shall pay moneys withdrawn from the Booking Account to the person or persons lawfully entitled or authorized to receive them.
+(3) The Commission shall pay moneys withdrawn from the Booking Account to the person or persons lawfully entitled or authorised to receive them.

 (4) All moneys paid into the Booking Account shall be accounted for separately from the Commission Account.